mohittocommit/JS/README.md

 # JS
-Repo for JS Concepts and Projects
+Repo for JS Concepts and Projects!